ESGF/esgf-ansible/README.md

 ### Usage

 #### Info
 To deploy the specified configurations to your managed machines it is required to specify hosts in an 'inventory' file.
-It is often convenient to specify two of these inventory files, a 'production' and a 'staging' (or 'testing') file.
+It is often convenient to specify two of these inventory files, a 'production' and a 'staging' (or 'testing') file, if the resources for both are available.
 These can be populated with the respective fully qualified host names of your managed machines and then specified at the command line as desired on the control machine.
 There is a sample inventory at the base level of the repo, `sample.hosts`.

 The second important file that will be unqiue for each sites deployment is a variable file.
 There is a sample variables file that contains all available options and info in the base level of the repo, `sample.vars.yml`.